pkardas/notes/books/designing-data-intensive-applications.md

 Columns can be compressed using for example bitmap encoding - unique values encoded using bits.
 Efficient in situations where only few unique values and millions of records.
 Column compression allows mor rows from a column to fit in L1 cache.

+## Chapter 4: Encoding and Evolution

+Rolling update / staged rollout - deploying the new version to a few nodes at a time, checking whether the new version is running smoothly.
+With client-side applications you are at mercy of the user, who may not install the update for some time.
+This means that old and new versions of the code might co exists for some time.

+Backward compatibility - newer code can read data that was written by older code (normally not hard).

+Forward compatibility - older code can read data that was written by newer code (this is trickier).

+Programs usually work with data in 2 representations:

+- in memory - objects, lists, arrays, trees - data structures optimised for efficient access and manipulation by the CPU
+- byte sequence structures - for example JSON

+The translation from the in-memory to a byte sequence is called encoding.
+The reverse is called decoding (also: parsing, deserialisation, unmarshaling).

+Many programming languages have built-in support for encoding in-memory data structures.
+Python has pickle, Java has Serialisable, Ruby has Marshal, however:

+- encoding is tied to programming language
+- potential source of security issues
+- Java's built-in serialisation is said to have bad performance

+In general it is bad idea to use language's built-in encoding for anything other than very transient purposes.

+JSON:

+- built-in support in browsers
+- distinguishes strings and numbers
+- good support for unicode, no support for binary strings

+XML:

+- too verbose
+- no distinction between numbers and strings
+- good support for unicode, no support for binary strings

+CSV:

+- less powerful than XML and JSON
+- no distinction between numbers and strings
+- no data schema

+Despite flaws of JSON, XML and CSV they are good enough for many purposes and thy will remain popular.

+JSON is less verbose than XMAL, but still uses a lot of space - this might be an issue when you are dealing with terabytes of data.
+This led to the development of binary encodings for JSON - BSON, BJSON, UBJSON, BISON.
+XMAL has olso its binary encodings - WBXML and Fast Infoset.
+However, non of them are widely adopted.